mudthomas/mudthomas.github.io/_news/announcement_1.md

 related_posts: false
 ---

 Started a new website.
-The old one is still available on [renstrom.dev](https://www.renstrom.dev), but will soon be replaced by this one.
+The old one is available [here](/oldsite/index.html).